rpstac/pybloomfiltermmap/README.markdown

 The goal of `pybloomfiltermmap` is simple: to provide a fast, simple, scalable, correct library for Bloom Filters in Python.

+This fork of the project fixes some issues when using a lot of these objects and/or an erroneous error message ;).

 ## Docs

-You should probably read the docs online at <http://mike.axiak.net/python-bloom-filter/docs/html/>
+You should probably read the original docs online at <http://mike.axiak.net/python-bloom-filter/docs/html/>

 ## Overview